Stefanie Hessler: Biography

 She co-founded the experimental performance space "Andquestionmark" along with artist Carsten Höller in Stockholm, Sweden, in 2013.
 Hessler was a curator for the TBA21–Academy in London, UK, between 2016 and 2019, and was the director of Kunsthall Trondheim from 2019 to 2022.

 Exhibitions

-Hessler has curated art exhibitions with a focus on interdisciplinary research, ecology, intersectional and queer feminism, sensory experience, and focused among others on the topic of ocean ecology.
+Hessler has curated art exhibitions with a focus on interdisciplinary research, technology, ecology, intersectional and queer feminism, sensory experience, and focused among others on the topic of ocean ecology.

+Hessler was named among ArtReview's Power100 and among Apollo's 40 und 40 in the category "Thinkers."

+She is the curator of the Pavilion of Finland at the 61st Venice Biennale Arte in 2026, presenting the work of the artist Jenna Sutela.

+She is a curator of the 2026 Counterpublic Triennial in St. Louis, Missouri.

+Hessler is the curator of Parcours, the public art sector of Art Basel.

+At Swiss Institute, she introduced operational initiatives to address climate change.
+She also curated the long-term exhibition "Spora" (2023), inviting artists to intervene in the physical building and processes of the institution through environmental institutional and infrastructural critique.
+She curated the New York-wide exhibition "Energies" (2024), which the art critic John Vincler called "one of the boldest curatorial feats" in recent memory, with contributions by among others Otobong Nkanga, Cannupa Hanska Luger, Liu Chuang, Gordon Matta-Clark.

 In 2021 she was project co-leader for the transdisciplinary research project and exhibition "Sex Ecologies" exploring the intersections of gender, sexuality, and nature as well as pleasure, affect, and the powers of the erotic in human and more-than-human worlds.
 She edited the eponymous compendium published by The MIT Press, Kunsthall Trondheim and The Seed Box with new essays by Mel Y. Chen, Jack Halberstam, Astrida Neimanis, and others.
 The exhibition included artists Jes Fan, Anne Duk Hee Jordan, Okwui Okpokwasili, Margrethe Pettersen, Alberta Whittle, and others.